will9s4-xy/playwright-proof-of-concept/Login_POC/README.md

 - Page Object classes have been created for base page and Login respectivly
 - Created an exmaple test script that tests successful login
 - Created a configuration file so the BaseURL is not being hardcoded and can be called at anytime
+- Working on ivalid password testing for that test case
+- Created wrong email aand wrrong password